How far can a rumor travel without shortcuts?: Theoretical results for two contrasting networks

 \section{Theoretical results for two contrasting networks}

-We consider the ring lattice with $n$ vertices, with the nodes arranged in a circle and each node connected to the $2k$ nearest neighbors.
-That is, the set of vertices is $[n]=\{1,\ldots,n\}$, and the set of edges is given by those $(i,j)$ such that $|i-j|\equiv t \mod \left(n-k\right)$, for $0\leq t \leq k$ and $i \neq j$, see Figure \ref{fig:regular}.
+We consider a ring lattice with $n$ nodes, where the nodes are arranged in a circle, and each node is connected to the $2k$ nearest neighbors.
+That is, the set of nodes is $[n]=\{1,\ldots,n\}$, and the set of edges is given by those $(i,j)$ such that $|i-j|\equiv t \mod \left(n-k\right)$, for $0\leq t \leq k$ and $i \neq j$, see Figure \ref{fig:regular}.
 Note that according to $k$ this family of graphs includes two contrasting examples, which are the complete graph and the cycle graph.
-In this section, we discuss the behavior of the Maki-Thompson model on these networks.
+In this section, we discuss the behavior of the Maki-Thompson model in these networks.